cwebsterz/17-spring-test2-cullen-webster/README.md

 I used a ramda 'take' function to select the first item in the array.
 By passing in a number I can inform the function as to which index position to stop at and then I can pass my array in by giving the function a parameter of 'arr'.
 Type 'node 7.js' into terminal to see the result, and change the number passed in to see different results.

 ## Problem 8
+Utilized ramda 'sort' function to sort the array of numbers into order.
+Just throw 'node 8.js' into your terminal to see it for yourself!